Undergraduate Awards

 Value: $1000 each

 These awards are presented in memory of Dr. L.R.W.
 Hamilton, Class of 1950, by the Chiropractors’ Association of Saskatchewan (CAS).
 Dr. Hamilton devoted his life to the chiropractic profession in Saskatchewan and Canada serving as President of the CAS from 1958-61 and 1963-67 and President of the CCA from 1967-69.
-Students from Saskatchewan are chosen based on highest academic standing.
+Students from Saskatchewan are chosen based on high academic standing.

 Value: $500 each